 The Social Express II

 This excellent animated app boosts kids' social-awareness skills.
 Kids can learn to identify how their peers are feeling, develop coping strategies, recognize the importance of eye contact, and learn a host of core social skills needed to function in daily life.

 For more great learning tools for kids with special needs and learning differences, check out our Learning Difficulties and Special Needs guide.

-Angela Zimmerman, Common Sense Media, Manager of Editorial Partnerships, contributed to this article.
+Angela Zimmerman, Common Sense Media, Senior Manager of Editorial Partnerships, contributed to this article.